Skip to main content

 While it may be tempting to write custom encryption routines, doing so can introduce significant security risks.
 Microservices security often relies on robust cryptography to protect sensitive data.
 Rather than writing your cryptographic algorithms, it’s better to use proven, open-source libraries that have been rigorously tested and are maintained by the security community.
 This helps reduce the likelihood of errors and vulnerabilities in your security code.

 Traditional perimeter security tools may not be sufficient in a microservices environment, as each service runs independently.
 It’s important to adopt security in microservices at the service level, meaning each microservice should be individually secured.
-This includes using secure communication protocols like HTTPS, implementing access controls, and employing service mesh solutions to monitor traffic and enforce security policies between services.
+This includes using secure communication protocols, such as HTTPS, implementing access controls, and employing service mesh solutions to monitor traffic and enforce security policies between services.

 6) Secure with MFA